WANdisco/wandisco-documentation-ldm/docs/define-metadata-rules.md

 Define which databases and tables you want to migrate by creating hive rules.

-Create a database pattern and a table pattern using [regex](https://regex101.com/) that will match the databases and tables you want to migrate.
+Create a database pattern and a table pattern based upon [Hive DDL](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL#LanguageManualDDL-Show) that will match the databases and tables you want to migrate.
 For example, using `--database-pattern test*` will match any database with "test" at the beginning of its name, such as `test01`, `test02`, `test03`.

 | Command | Action |
 |:---|:---|